 Keep Your Prey at Arm’s Length

 The displacer beast will almost always have a buffer between themselves and their target.
 Use this to your advantage.
 Run at your target, make your two Tentacle attacks, and use the rest of your movement to get into a better, further position.
-This forces your target to have to move straight towards you in order to have a hope of cutting you down.
+This forces your target to have to move straight towards you to have a hope of cutting you down.

 If they have to do this their back-line is probably ripe for the taking.
-At this point you should risk an opportunity attack from a melee PC and dart towards their unprotected back-line.
+At this point, you should risk an opportunity attack from a melee PC and dart towards their unprotected back-line.
 It isn’t an issue if Displacement gets disrupted by the attack of opportunity since you regain the use of it at the end of the turn regardless.

 You’ll want to stay away from groups of enemies.
 Once you’re staying in melee range you have created an issue for yourself.
 You can’t run away easily and you have made it easy for your enemies to potentially incapacitate you and then pile onto the displacer beast.

-When you use a displacer beast you are in it for the long-haul.
+When you use a displacer beast you are in it for the long haul.
 You value frequent, sustained damage due to your ability to avoid most incoming attacks.

 The displacer beast is another simple, but flavorful creature that I love to throw at my party.
-They’re also a prime example for a creature that works well in all tiers of play.
+They’re also a prime example of a creature that works well in all tiers of play.
 It has solid mobility and excellent defenses and didn’t have to sacrifice much to gain them.

 The displacer beast has been one of my favorite creatures since the early editions of D&D. It’s an iconic creature.
 I’m glad that the 5e version of it stays true to form and is a well-designed foe.

 Displacer beasts also work well as small packs of wandering hunters as well as (dis)loyal guard dogs for powerful evil foes.
 There’s a lot of variety that their lore and statblock offers them so be sure to showcase this.
-They can adapt to their surroundings at a split second and make for terrifying hunters.
+They can adapt to their surroundings in a split second and make for terrifying hunters.

 Previous Monster Monday – Gibbering Mouther